-The student will write a 1,800–2,000-word research-based Essay in current Turabian format that focuses on the application of apologetics in the Secular Age.
-The Essay must include at least 10 scholarly references in addition to the course textbooks and the Bible.
-These must be credible articles or books.
-No unscholarly websites or blogs will be accepted as sources.
-The Essay will be completed in 3 phases:
+The student will write a research-based paper in current Turabian format that focuses on the application of apologetics in the Secular Age.
+The paper must include scholarly references in addition to the course textbooks and the Bible.
+The project will be completed in 3 phases:

 - Topic and Bibliography Assignment: Pick a topic, Selected Bibliography